STIXProject/stixproject.github.io/README.md

 This is the STIX documentation source code repository.
 Note: this is not the STIX documentation meant for users!
 If you're looking to browse the STIX documentation, please visit the [getting started page](https://github.com/STIXProject/schemas/wiki/Getting-Started-(1.1)).

-**Work in progress:** The STIX documentation is a work in progress and is not available yet.
+**Work in progress:** The STIX documentation is a work in progress and will be available shortly.
+For the time being, please see the above getting started documentation.

 ## Installation